ramcha24/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a fourth year PhD Student in the Computer Science Department at Johns Hopkins University.
-I am fortunate to be advised by Professor Jeremias Sulam.
-My research interests revolve around theoretical questions in machine learning and robustness gaurantees.
-I am also interested in exploiting structure in data to develop efficient algorithms (eg. sparsity, low rank).
+I am a fifth year PhD Student in the Computer Science Department at Johns Hopkins University.
+I am fortunate to be advised by Dr. Jeremias Sulam.
+My work explores theoretical questions in evaluating machine learning models,
+- Generalization : performance on unseen data,
+- Robustness : performance on corrupted data.

+Accounting for local sensitivity of models typically yield tighter theoretical guarantees.
+The characterization of local sensitivity often relies on underlying parsimony.

-Prior to starting my graduate studies, I was a research assistant at ORIE Department at Cornell where I was fortunate to be supervised by Professor Madeleine Udell.
-My work at Cornell involved developing low-memory algorithms for PDE-optimization (in collaboration with Dr. Drew Kouri of Sandia National Laboratories).
+Prior to starting my graduate studies, I was a research assistant at Cornell University supervised by Dr. Madeleine Udell.
+At Ithaca, I worked on developing low-memory algorithms for PDE-optimization based on randomized sketching.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.